drwhut/tabletop-club/docs/custom_assets/asset_packs/asset_types.rst

 in the ``cards/`` folder as the front face of a card, but you need to tell the game where to find the back face in the ``config.cfg`` file.

+Cards also have a fixed thickness, so you only have to set the width and height value.

 Here is a simple example that will apply a back face texture (in this example, ``BackFace.png``) to all of the cards in the folder: